Blog & News

 Housing Affordability Matters: Measuring and Addressing the Burden of Unaffordable Rents (Infographics)December 20, 2018:

-A new analysis by SHADAC examines housing affordability, looking specifically at the percent of rental households that spend more than 30% of their monthly income on rent.
+An analysis by SHADAC examines housing affordability, looking specifically at the percent of rental households that spend more than 30% of their monthly income on rent.
 This measure is now available on SHADAC’s State Health Compare for all states from 2012 through 2017, and can be broken down by household income, Medicaid enrollment, race/ethnicity, and disability status.

 SHADAC analyzed a key social determinant of health factor—housing affordability.
 A lack of affordable housing contributes to housing instability and homelessness, both of which are strong predictors of higher health care costs and poor health outcomes, among others.
 Many states—especially those with high housing costs and large numbers of low-income residents—face housing affordability challenges.